ftm1337/docs/docs/Lockless/SWECH/SWECH.md

 #### Buying SWECH
 Our platform will not always mint new SWECH for ECH deposits.
 Instead our platform will provide the best value to the user by combining market-buying of SWECH using ECH and direct minting.
-- For example, if Price of SWECH is 0.995 ECH, the smart-router would use the deposit to first buy SWECH from the Swech-Ex as long as its Price-Impact does not move the price of SWECH above 1 ECH.
+- For example, if Price of SWECH is 0.995 ECH, the smart-router would use the deposit to first buy SWECH from the ABcDeFX as long as its Price-Impact does not move the price of SWECH above 1 ECH.
 Beyond that point, our smart-router would mint SWECH 1:1 for ECH using the remainder.

 #### Staking SWECH/WECH Liquidity Tokens
 The smart router is really smart.
 Users just need to send it some ECH, and it will automatially funnel it through the a mixture of routes and optimize it for the highest benefit.
 Then it will automatically convert this into the SWECH/WECH LP tokens, and finally stake it into the multi-reward farm, on behalf of the user!

 This design of our Smart Router expands upon our JIT ("just-in-time") routing model found in many of our Granaries at Kompound Protocol.
 ### Trading the SWECH
-The main pair at Swech-Ex will be home to the biggest SWECH/WECH liquidity pool, which can be utilized by people to buy or sell SWECH for ECH.
+The main pair at ABcDeFX will be home to the biggest SWECH/WECH liquidity pool, which can be utilized by people to buy or sell SWECH for ECH.

 ## The Peg
 There is no hard "peg" for SWECH, but a target-price of 1 SWECH = 1 ECH.
 At all points, irrespective of the price, we will always have a minimum of 1 ECH backing each and every SWECH issued by the protocol.
 At all points, lightweight re-pegging forces remain active to counter each and every miniscule price movement beneath 1.